What is Cybersecurity?

 - Association for Women in Computing (AWC)

-Western Computer Science students compete in teams in national contest:
+Cybersecurity students compete in teams in national contests:

 What can you do with Cybersecurity?